 Despite the urgent climate crisis, fossil fuel companies and their financiers are still supporting new projects to extract, transport, and burn coal, oil, and gas.
 These projects don’t just threaten the communities in their path: they also lock us into fossil fuels for decades to come at exactly the time we need to stop.
 When you’re in a hole, stop digging!

 In the west of Canada, people power on the frontlines – and solidarity actions from around Canada and the world – has put the breaks on plans for an expansion of the Kinder Morgan Trans Mountain pipeline.
 On March 10th, the largest mobilization yet against Kinder Morgan took place, with 10,000 people taking the street in Burnaby, Canada.
-They acted in solidarity with Indigenous leaders who built a a “Watch House” – a traditional structure used by the Coast Salish Indigenous peoples for generations to watch over their enemies – on the pipeline’s path on Burnaby Mountain.
+They acted in solidarity with Indigenous leaders who built a a “Watch House”– a traditional structure used by the Coast Salish Indigenous peoples for generations to watch over their enemies – on the pipeline’s path on Burnaby Mountain.

 Since then, more than 200 arrests have taken place at the pipeline terminal facility on Burnaby Mountain, with Indigenous activists, students, grandparents, and many others — including 2 sitting members of parliament, standing up to protect the land, water and climate from Kinder Morgan.

-This outpouring of action forced Kinder Morgan to lose investor confidence and subsequently halt work on the pipeline.
+This forced Kinder Morgan to lose investor confidence and subsequently halt work on the pipeline.
 The company has now set a deadline of May 31st to determine the fate of the pipeline — and things don’t look too sunny for the project with even the CEO saying it’s likely an “untenable” endeavour.
 But PM Justin Trudeau is offering up billions in public funding to fill the gap, to force the pipeline through at whatever cost, despite opposition from Indigenous communities and the provincial government in British Columbia.

 People across Canada find that to be unacceptable — that’s why communities across the country are standing up to reject Trudeau’s multi-billion dollar bail out of the pipeline and show the Trudeau government the massive political risk of building this pipeline.